joeribekker/django-logdb/README.rst

     Django ORM to group by day, by hour, etc. The solution I used was to filter/limit the results needed to construct 1 datapoint.

+When I run my tests, I get see ``ERROR:djangologdb.middleware`` [...]
+    When you run, for example, the testproject, the configuration is set so that any error is also displayed on ``sys.stderr``.
+As you you'll see, the tests all succeed but the exceptions that are tested are just displayed in the console.
+This is not an error!

+    You can disable this behaviour by disabling logging to the console for your test configuration.

 Thanks
 ------